christianreyes/assassins-maze/README.markdown

 Use the arrow keys to move around.

 ###TODO
-1. Good vs bad distinction
-2. Killing
-3. background music
+1. background music
-4. sound effects
+2. sound effects
-5. have the game end
+3. have the game end
-6. end of game stats
+5. end of game stats